Effective Date: January 27, 2021 Download PDF

 - Children are not allowed in the exam location and cannot be left unattended during any exam period.

-- Water in a transparent bottle (label removed).
+- Water in a transparent bottle (label removed) is allowed.

 A missed examination is recorded as a no-show and the learner will receive a failing grade of zero.
 All missed examinations count as an examination attempt for rewrite purposes.